 I began writing Relentless shortly after I finished the Luke Series on January 15, 2013.
 When I opened up a fresh document in Microsoft Word and began to type, the first thing I did was type the dedication page.

 At this point, I had seen some mild success with the Luke Series and I was quite happy with where things were going.
 I realized at that moment that there was one person (besides the dozens of friends and family members who had helped and encouraged me) that I could directly attribute my success to.
 I dedicated Relentless to this person, then I set about to tell the story of a girl named Claire who did something similar for a guy named Chris.

 It takes a certain kind of person to let someone go for their own good and I’m grateful that someone cared enough about me to let me go.
 Of course, the story told in Relentless, and subsequent books in the series, is a bit more dramatic than the real life events I used for inspiration.
 But, in the end, the story has always been about a girl who loves so fiercely that she is willing to make the ultimate sacrifice for that love.

 CHRIS VS. ADAM

 To me, there was never a competition between these two.
 They are both so very different.
 They were never really competing for Claire’s heart, since Claire’s heart always belonged to Chris.
 Chris was simply waiting patiently for Claire to stop running and realize that she did deserve to be loved by him.
-Adam was simply fighting the notion that he still loved someone who could rip his heart out the way Lindsay did.

 Chris and Adam are both great guys.
 The biggest difference between the two is that Chris’s pain stemmed directly from the things Claire did to him, while Adam’s pain had nothing to do with Claire.